webdriverio/webdriverio/CONTRIBUTING.md

 $ npm start
 ```

 This will set up everything needed to run the page on [`localhost:3000`](http://localhost:3000/).
 You can now modify the content of the [`/docs`](https://github.com/webdriverio/webdriverio/tree/master/docs) files as well as change styles and templates.
 The page will be automatically updated.
-If you add documentation in other places you have to rerun the `npm start` script to re-generate the docs.
+If you add documentation in other places, you have to rerun the `npm start` script to re-generate the docs.

-Everytime a new release is pushed to GitHub the WebdriverIO docs are automatically generated and pushed to the projects S3 bucket.
+Every time a new release is pushed to GitHub the WebdriverIO docs are automatically generated and pushed to the project's S3 bucket.
 The process is defined in a GitHub Actions [pipeline](https://github.com/webdriverio/webdriverio/blob/master/.github/workflows/deploy.yml) and does not need to be done manually.

 For more information on Docusaurus please checkout their [documentation page](https://docusaurus.io/docs/en/installation).

 ## TypeScript definitions

-WebdriverIO provides their own type definitions for project that use TypeScript.
+WebdriverIO provides its own type definitions for projects that use TypeScript.
 Given the large amount of commands it would make it unmaintainable to __not__ automate the process of generating these.
 However there are certain edge cases where manual work is required.

 All type definitions are located in the sub package folders.
 Some of them are autogenerated and should not be modified as changes might be overwritten.
 Each package defines its typings differently:

 - the `webdriver` and `devtools` package define all commands and their respective types in the json file of the `@wdio/protocols` package
 - the `webdriverio` package has the types defined in the comments above every command in `/packages/webdriverio/src/commands/**/*`
 - the `@wdio/allure-reporter` has its interface defined in comments within the service (`/packages/wdio-allure-reporter/src/index.js`)
-- all other packages have their type definitions directly in the `*.d.ts` in the root directory of that package (e.g. `/packages/wdio-cucumber-framework/cucumber-framework.d.ts`) - these are __not__ autogenerated and you can make modifications directly in these files
+- all other packages have their type definitions directly in the `*.d.ts` in the root directory of the package (e.g. `/packages/wdio-cucumber-framework/cucumber-framework.d.ts`) - these are __not__ autogenerated and you can make modifications directly in these files

 You can find all files responsible for the generating the typings here: https://github.com/webdriverio/webdriverio/tree/master/scripts/type-generation.
 You can trigger the process by calling: